BBGInnovate/bbgWPtheme/SETUP.md

 ## Custom Data

-**Selected Teams on Homepage - **These are driven by a general site setting called Featured Category IDs
+**Selected Teams on Homepage** - These are driven by a general site setting called Featured Category IDs

 **Team Description** - The description for a team comes from the category description

 **Team Head** - The head of a team is selected by navigating to a user’s page and selecting a value from the ‘is head of team’ dropdown

-**Assigning Users to Projects - **there is a users_in_project custom field attached to a given post that contains userIDs that contributed.
+**Assigning Users to Projects** - There is a users_in_project custom field attached to a given post that contains userIDs that contributed.
 The right side will show the user and their occupation

 ![image alt text](documentation/img/image_0.png)![image alt text](documentation/img/image_1.png)